Go Tutorial: Select & Channel Patterns

 What you'll learn in this Go select & channel patterns tutorial

-- Timeout with time.After — Never wait forever. `time.After(d)` returns a channel that receives one value after duration `d`.
+- Timeout — don't wait forever — `time.After(d)` returns a channel that fires after duration `d`.
+The catalog search takes 200ms but you want to wait max…

 Go Select & Channel Patterns concepts covered